Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

                     NOTE: --include and --exclude are mutually exclusive.
    --include=list   Comma-separated list of target patterns to include.
-                    Each item in the list is matched on the front of each target XName and included is there is a match.
+                    Each item in the list is matched on the front of each target component name (xname) and included is there is a match.
                     NOTE: --include and --exclude are mutually exclusive.
    --sshkey=key     SSH key to set on BMCs.
 If none is specified, will use
 ```